 Villa Beatrice in Portofino

 Nestled between the picturesque towns of Paraggi and Portofino, Villa Beatrice stands as a testament to timeless elegance.
 As you cruise along the scenic route to Portofino, just about a mile before reaching the village, look left to an open public terrace.
 Right above you?
 That’s where this beauty stands.
 Known in bygone eras as Castello Odero, this majestic mansion towers over Punta Caiega, safeguarded by the Portofino Park since the mid-1930s.
-To get there, one treads the “Passeggiata dei Baci” – where legends like Humphrey Bogart and Ava Gardner once whispered sweet nothings – an enchanting trail overlooking the winding road below.

 la-splendida-villa-beatrice-a-portofino-2

-Where to Find Villa Beatrice in Portofino
+The Villa Beatrice panorama in Portofino

 The walls of Villa Beatrice in Portofino resonate with the legacy of its former residents.
 The first notable name?
 Attilio Odero, was an industry giant pivotal to Italy’s naval milestones.
 Later on, the mansion welcomed Enrico Piaggio, the brain behind the iconic Vespa scooter.
 The list of eminent guests doesn’t end there.
 The Tonolli family and the Costa-Ardissone clan have also hosted lavish dinners and charity balls in this dreamy setting.